 Three texts from the period describe the event.
 From the middle of the twelfth century two Latin accounts, the History of Turpin and the Pilgrim’s Guide, which together form books four and five of the Book of Saint James.
-A vernacular version in the form of an epic poem, the Song of Roland whose earliest known copy dates from the end of the eleventh century.
+Finally, a vernacular version in the form of an epic poem, the Song of Roland whose earliest known copy dates from the end of the eleventh century.

 All three versions presuppose a knowledge of each other and of a legendary tradition which preceded them.

-The events recounted in these legends were based on recorded events which took place in the summer of 778, when Charlemagne crossed the Pyrenees with the intention of besieging the Muslim held Saragossa.
+The events recounted in these legends were based on recorded events which took place in the summer of 778, when Charlemagne crossed the Pyrenees with the intention of besieging the Muslim held city of Saragossa.

-This was abandoned and the retreating Franks then devastated the town of Pamplona before being attacked in a Pyrenean pass.
+This plan was abandoned and the retreating Franks then devastated the town of Pamplona before being attacked in a Pyrenean pass.
 These events were recorded albeit briefly but almost contemporaneously in various Frankish annals.

 The legend of Charlemagne and Roland captured the medieval imagination and is expressed in one of the most famous stained glass narratives at Chartres cathedral.
 By the end of the eleventh century, what had apparently been a relatively minor affair had grown into a full blown epic and the question of what had occurred in the intervening centuries to warrant this development was naturally asked.

 At the beginning of the twentieth century, the theory put forward by the French philologist Joseph Bedier was that the Song of Roland as well as the numerous other epic poems of that era originated in accounts no earlier than the eleventh century.
 These would have been recounted by monks to visitors to the shrines which claimed to hold the relics of the fallen heroes.